 The Pros and Cons of a Matt Kitchen Finish

 Let’s recap.
-Kitchens come in a range of colours and a matt finish is just a duller version of the glossy equivalent; pretty simple, right?
+Kitchens come in a range of colours, and a matt finish is just a duller version of the glossy equivalent; pretty simple.

 There are actually four different types of matt finish.
 But don’t worry, all is explained below.

-The style of your kitchen will depend on exactly what type of matt finish you decide to go for.
-Here, we’ll briefly set out the four main types of matt finish, before moving on to the pros and cons of matt finishes.
+Your kitchen style will depend on exactly what type of matt finish you decide to go for.
+Here, we’ll briefly set out the four main types of matt finish before moving on to the pros and cons of matt finishes.

-Lacquer is a product which is painted onto wooden surfaces, which then dries in a process known as curing, resulting in an extremely hard-wearing and durable finish.
-While typically more expensive than vinyl matt, if you opt for matt lacquer you’ll get a lovely even finish.
+Lacquer is a product painted onto wooden surfaces, which then dries in a curing process, resulting in an extremely hard-wearing and durable finish.
+While typically more expensive than vinyl matt, you’ll get a lovely even finish if you opt for matt lacquer.

 This type of kitchen finish is great because it is relatively cheap, very durable, and is extremely resistant to delamination.
 For this reason, this option is attractive for those looking to renovate their kitchen for the long-term.
 The downside to matt laminate is that the surface could be a little smoother.

 If you want all the positives of matt laminate without the downside of a slightly rough finish, then a silk matt laminate is the option for you.
-The best part is you can upgrade to a silk matt laminate for a modest increase in price, which will give you a glorious smooth finish due to the premium quality laminate which is used.
+The best part is you can upgrade to a silk matt laminate for a modest price increase, which will give you a glorious smooth finish due to the premium quality laminate, which is used.
 Again, this is a durable option that will last a long time.

 Matt finishes are great for many reasons.
 For one, it’s harder to see any marks, such as fingerprints or scratches, which may be especially good for those with young children.

-Due to the more muted effect of matt finishes, you will also enjoy a fantastic consistency in colour, giving a solid, even, and impressive look to your kitchen.
+Due to matt finishes' more muted effect, you will also enjoy a fantastic colour consistency, giving a solid, even, and impressive look to your kitchen.

 Finally, as it reflects less light, a matt finish can allow you to tone down a very bright kitchen area.

-Following on from that last point, however, if you want to maximise the light of your kitchen area, perhaps a matt finish is not for you.
+However, following on from that last point, if you want to maximise your kitchen area's light, perhaps a matt finish is not for you.
 This is particularly important to think about if you have a small kitchen, where a dull look can make the room feel even smaller.

-If you choose a matt finish which is rough, it may be harder to clean than a smoother matt finish or indeed a glossy finish.
-For this reason, if you do choose a rougher matt finish, this may work well in a Shaker kitchen, a style known for its smooth surfaces and simple design, making them a lot easier to clean.
+If you choose a rough matt finish, it may be harder to clean than a smoother matt finish or, indeed, a glossy finish.
+For this reason, if you choose a rougher matt finish, this may work well in a Shaker kitchen, a style known for its smooth surfaces and simple design, making them a lot easier to clean.

 As you can see, there aren’t too many downsides to choosing a matt finish for your kitchen.
-What is important is that you pick the right type of matt finish to suit your unique requirements and style.
+You must pick the right type of matt finish to suit your unique requirements and style.

-If you’re doing up your small, city-centre apartment which has a kitchen with hardly any light, it makes very little sense to opt for a dull matt finish in navy blue, as this will make the space seem tiny.
-However, the same style of kitchen may work wonders for an old converted barn house with a huge kitchen.
+If you’re doing up your small, city-centre apartment, which has a kitchen with hardly any light, it makes very little sense to opt for a dull matt finish in navy blue, as this will make the space seem tiny.
+However, the same kitchen style may work wonders for an old converted barn house with a huge kitchen.

 Seemingly insignificant issues, such as the exact style of kitchen cabinet doors, can make a big difference to whether a matt finish is right for your kitchen, so it pays to do your research and plan well!